MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-overview.md

 With an automated data agnostic ingestion service, a [data application](../architectures/data-landing-zone-data-products.md) can consume enriched and curated data from a storage account.
 For ingesting data from operational sources, if you don't implement data agnostics engine or facilitate complex connections, you can create a [source aligned data application](../architectures/data-application-source-aligned.md).
 This data application follows the same flow as a data agnostics engine when ingesting data from external data sources.

-Data Lake Storage Gen2 supports fine-grained [access control lists](/azure/storage/blobs/data-lake-storage-access-control) (ACLs) that protects data at file and folder level.
+Data Lake Storage Gen2 supports fine-grained [access control lists](/azure/storage/blobs/data-lake-storage-access-control) (ACLs) that protects data at the file and folder levels.
 The access control lists help enterprises implement tight security measures for authentication and authorization for data products to:

 - store data securely through encryption at rest
-- Access controls for Azure Active Directory (AAD) users and security groups, through AAD integration
+- access controls for Azure Active Directory (AAD) users and security groups, through AAD integration

 ## Data lake planning

-Structure, governance, and security are key considerations that require planning for the size and complexity of each data lake.
+The key considerations that require planning for the size and complexity of each data lake are structure, governance, and security.
 The structure and organization of a data lake is dependent on the:

 - type of data